Fresh vs. Frozen Donor Eggs:

 Choosing an Egg Donor

 Egg banks offer a wide selection of donor profiles.
 You can explore profiles, choose an egg donor, and begin preparing for your cycle without added wait times.
 At Everie, we use an egg donor matching platform called The Exchange, designed to foster genuine connections by helping intended parents find egg donors through detailed filters like ethnicity, donation type, and identity preferences.
-It supports both fresh and frozen donations and offers disclosure options for Open ID, Semi-Open, and ID Release arrangements.
+It supports both fresh and frozen donations and offers disclosure options for open ID, semi-open ID, and ID release arrangements.

 Choosing the Best Path Forward